Category Archives: 1955 Films

 Grade: B+

-All That Heaven Allows (1955) is a perfect-looking film as Director Douglas Sirk famously dressed his films in a contemporary, stylish fashion.
-Traditionally, his films contain a social aspect as evidenced by the story in this film.
+All That Heaven Allows (1955) is a perfect-looking film.
+Director Douglas Sirk famously dressed his films in a contemporary, stylish fashion.
+As evidenced by the story in this film, his movies traditionally contain a social aspect.

-Affluent socialite Cary falls in love with handsome young gardener Ron and they face the discrimination of a town where status is everything and gossip is rampant.
+Affluent socialite Cary falls in love with handsome young gardener Ron, and they face discrimination in a town where status is everything and gossip is rampant.

-I love the chemistry between Jane Wyman (Cary) and Rock Hudson (Ron) and the small town in New England is so perfect looking- sets, cinematography, that it fits the subject matter perfectly- most of the townspeople live these seemingly perfect lives and look down on anyone with a different outlook or way of living.
+I love the chemistry between Jane Wyman (Cary) and Rock Hudson (Ron).
+The small town in New England is so perfect looking- sets, cinematography, that it fits the subject matter perfectly- most of the townspeople live these seemingly perfect lives and look down on anyone with a different outlook or way of living.

-There is a feeling oozing from these people that contrasts perfectly with the open-mindedness and freedom of Ron and the conflict faced by Cary.
+There is a feeling oozing from these people that contrasts perfectly with Ron’s open-mindedness and freedom and the conflict Cary faces.

-On the one hand, she is passionate about Ron and wants a life with him; on the other, she is unsure if she wants to toss away a comfortable, affluent life with perks like the social club and a beautiful house.
+On the one hand, she is passionate about Ron and wants to live with him; on the other, she is unsure if she wants to give up a comfortable, affluent life with perks like a social club and a beautiful house.

-The chemistry between the leads is really what makes this film special.
+The chemistry between the leads is really what makes this film unique.

 All That Heaven Allows (1955) influenced one of my favorite films, the masterpiece Far from Heaven (2002), which substituted the age factor for race.